These Were The Ten Worst Performing Mega Cap Stocks In March 2022

 Home Depot (-9%)

 Founded in 1978 and headquartered in Atlanta, Ga., Home Depot Inc (NYSE:HD) deals in building materials and home improvement products.
 Its shares are down almost 28% year-to-date and almost 3% in the last one year.
 Home Depot reported revenue of more than $150 billion in 2021, compared to over $130 billion in 2020.
-Its shares are presently trading around $301, while it has a 52-week range of $298.40 and $420.61.7 Manufacturing Stocks That Will Overcome Current Difficulties
+Its shares are presently trading around $301, while it has a 52-week range of $298.40 and $420.61.7 Dividend Stocks that Help Take the Bite Out of Inflation

 .